CruxConnect/crux-docs/_product/get_catalogs_retailer.md

   {: title="Response" }

 ---
-Get the List of Catalogs you have access to.
-Your username and password are optional as you can send your authorization token to receive this information.
+Get the Catalogs you have access to.

 ### Response Parameters: